SignalHillTechnologies/openai-ci-shell/README.md

  3. Run: pip install -r requirements.txt
  4. Set your environment variable OPENAI_API_KEY to your OpenAI API key
  4. python3 shell.py

+# Known Limitations
+- Many commands you may be used to in linux aren't installed on the container.
+In many cases you can actually use the Code Interpreter to approximate that functionality for you using python libraries, but not directly within the shell.
+- No support for uploading and downloading files but it's definitely possible within chat, so I don't see why it shouldn't be possible in this case
+- Despite output coming from the code interpreter, it's still parsed and tokenized by the AI in the format currently being read.
+This means that commands that return a large amount of text may take a moment to actually return data.
+It also may be truncated, or warped arbitrarily.
+It's technically possible to get the output directly from the Code Interpreter, but I haven't investigated too closely.

+# Funny quirks
+- Since the shell interpreter is technically being parsed by the AI, you can also issue commands like "Use the psutils python library to output the equivalent of netstat -tan" for commands that don't exist.
+- If you don't get a response back, try again.
+- Error handling is a bit ramshackle

 # Disclaimer
 This software is provided "as is" and "as available," without any warranty of any kind, either expressed or implied.
 The user assumes all responsibility and risk for the use of this software.
 The authors or contributors are not liable for any damages arising from its use.
 By using this software, you agree to these terms.